Aurorastation/Aurora-Old/README.md

 ### IRC Bot Setup

 Included in the repo is an IRC bot capable of relaying adminhelps to a specified IRC channel/server (thanks to Skibiliano).
 Instructions for bot setup are included in the /bot/ folder along with the bot/relay script itself.

+---

+### NOTICE:

+This is a project based on the [Baystation12](http://baystation12.net/) code for Space Station 13, which can be located here, lisenced under GPL3.
+The original, unmodified Baystation 12 code can be found [here](https://github.com/Baystation12/Baystation12).